joculatrix/polypody/doc/USER_GUIDE.md

 Visit [this page](https://github.com/joculatrix/polypody/releases) for releases.
 Select the option that matches your platform.

-Polypody ships as a single executable file -- there's no need to run an installer.
+Polypody ships as a single, zipped executable file -- there's no need to run an installer.
 The only remaining part of this process is that I recommend putting the executable in its own directory, as it will search that directory for configuration files, playlist information, and other data that it generates during use.